brookshelley/brookshelley/content/books.md

 type: books
 ---

+**An Unkindness of Magicians**

+Similar thematically and story-wise to a lot of fantasy I read these days, but compelling characters and hilariously brutal and brief spell battles mark it out.

+**The Employees**

+The objects are good.

+**Chilling Effect**

+Fun but a little too silly.

 **‌Something New Under the Sun**

 A friend asked if this was Solarpunk, and I'm not sure, but I said yes.